ivanscorral/CityTransportGuide/README.md

 # City Transport Guide

-### 🚧🚧 WIP 🚧🚧

-**This project is in Work In Progress state**

 City Transport Guide is an iOS application that helps users explore the public transportation options in the city of Lisbon, Portugal.
-The app displays a map with markers for different public transport resources like buses, trains, and scooters, and provides additional information about each resource when a user taps on a marker.
+The app displays a map with custom markers for different public transport resources like bikes, scooters, metro stations, and more.
+Users can tap on a marker to view additional information about each resource, and even open the native Maps app for further navigation.

 ## Features
 - Display a map centered on Lisbon.